AlexanderHeffernan/Royalty-Free-Music-Platform/README.md

 The implication of Legality is a significant aspect of our project.
 Songs on our website must be royalty free.
 That way users can enter into our website and download any songs to use freely.
 This ensures trust within our users.
 To ensure all the music on our site is royalty free, we started off the site by uploading songs created by Tobey Lim (member of design team and later the development team) who agreed to making his songs/tracks royalty free.
 To further ensure all the music on the site is royalty free, users must confirm that the music is theirs and royalty free before uploading to the website.

+*Ethical:*

+Users have to agree that any music they upload to the website is 100% their own and 100% royalty free.
+If a users does not accept these terms and uploads something that they either do not own or is not royalty free, their music will be removed from the website and their account will be suspended indefinitely.

 *Intellectual Property:*

 Intellectual property is a license and ownership of digital property.
 Our project RFM addresses this implication because the content provided on the website is royalty free which is material that is able to be used without payment of royalties or license fees.
 The project RFM abides by IP so that the goal of RFM to distribute content and provide music is able to have the rights to do so.